GHberg/GHyprland/docs/Linux Arch/Waybar/Waybar Configuration.md

 - Multiple windows of the same application shown individually
 - Window titles cleaned: "Chromium: GHberg/GHyprland" instead of "GHberg/GHyprland - Chromium"

+**Dynamic Workspace Behavior:**

+**Core Workspaces (1-4):**
+- Always visible in waybar, even when empty
+- Traditional behavior for main workspaces
+- Show dimmed when empty, highlighted when active

+**Dynamic Workspaces (5-12):**
+- Only appear in waybar when they contain windows
+- Automatically hide when emptied
+- Perfect for temporary task organization
+- No clutter when not in use

+**"+" Button Workflow:**
+1. Click the "+" button
+2. Automatically finds the highest workspace ID
+3. Creates and switches to next workspace (e.g., workspace 5)
+4. Workspace appears in waybar
+5. Open applications as needed
+6. If you leave it empty and switch away, it disappears automatically

+**Example scenario:**
+- You're on workspace 3
+- Click "+" → switches to workspace 5
+- Open a browser → workspace 5 shows "5 " in waybar
+- Switch back to workspace 3
+- Close the browser on workspace 5 → workspace 5 disappears from waybar
+- Hyprland automatically removes the empty workspace

 **Features:**
 - All workspaces visible on both monitors (not filtered by monitor)
 - Individual click handlers for each workspace to switch to it